- Questions about teething

 - What You Should Know:

 - Teething is a natural process.

 - It's harmless and it may cause a little gum pain.

-- It doesn't cause fever or crying.
-If present, look for another cause.
+- It does not cause fever or crying.
+If these are present, look for another cause.

 - Gum Massage: